 This does not mean that we are pluralists.
-We do not endorse the view that causation in some cases involves mechanisms and in other cases difference-making (Hall, 2004).
+We do not endorse the view that causation can be neatly divided into a set of cases where a mechanistic relation is the salient relation and another set of cases where difference-making is the salient relation (Hall, 2004).
 Rather, we need a single metaphysical account that puts different kinds of evidence, mechanistic and difference-making, on an equal footing.
 Put otherwise, evidential pluralism (which we endorse) ought not to be confused with metaphysical pluralism (which we reject).
-Similarly, from the fact that there is a multi-fold source of evidence it does not follow that there is a multi-fold concept of causation (Russo and Williamson, 2007).